stepanpelc/stepanpelc.github.io/content/techstack/_index.md

 ### Linux

-- Using on daily basis on servers (Ubuntu, SuSE) and workstations (Fedora)
+- Using on daily basis on servers (Ubuntu, Debian, SuSE) and workstations (Fedora)
 - Experimenting with new generation Rust based tools

 ### Mac OS

 - Used before migrating to Linux environment
-- Integrated Apple ecosystem with open-source tools
+- Integrated Apple ecosystem with open-source Linux tools

 ---